Do You Have A Copper and Zinc Imbalance?

 Function of Zinc

-Only within the past 50 years have scientist begun to unravel and learn that zinc serves the role of numerous biological interactions needed to sustain life.
+Only within the past 50 years have scientists begun to unravel and learn that zinc serves the role of numerous biological interactions needed to sustain life.
 Once thought to have only affected the function of 3 enzymes required for metabolism, researchers have learned that zinc is one of the most important trace elements associated with the proper function of more than 300 enzymes and over 1,000 different types of proteins necessary for reading DNA.
 (5)

 • Enzyme function

-• Nucleic acid metabolism required for the necessary coding of DNA and a series of physiological processes
+• Nucleic acid metabolism is required for the necessary coding of DNA and a series of physiological processes

 • Cell signaling most importantly designed to defend the body from both real and perceived threats